 Sebastian Münster, “Cosmographia Universalis” printed in Basle in 1572

 The Cosmographia Universalis by Sebastian Münster (1488–1552) originally printed in 1544, is the earliest German-language description of the world.
 Many different editions were printed including the Cathedral’s copy which was written in Latin after Munster’s death.
-It forms part of our current “Here be Monsters” Exhibition in the Wren and Medieval Libraries.

 The continued success of this book was partly due to its numerous woodcut illustrations, introducing the reader to new lands; describing the unusual plants and animals found there; showing town plans and illustrating the everyday lives of the inhabitants of places that most people never even knew existed.
 Despite being written in Latin, the illustrations vividly bring this world to life.